 Lana’s career has been her source of motivation for most of her actions.
 She is the Mama of all ambition.
 Her present fame is not only because of her book based on her experience at Briarcliff and her relationship with Bloody face, but because she snuck into the asylum with a film crew and exposed the place for the conditions they kept their patients living in.

 As Kit suggested last episode, she goes back for Jude.
 But Jude isn’t at the asylum.
-And she waited too long after to find her.
+She waited too long after she got out to find her.
 We can see that although she keeps her promise of coming back, she only does so when she can benefit from it, when she can further her career.

 Lana releases the video footage of Briarcliff’s conditions to the media and Briarcliff is shut down.
 Yey!